TerrellLinnell/bug-free-pancake/READme.md

 * Then in a new window type `npm run dev` this will start the server at localhost:3000

-## How to create your own questions
+## How to download our questions or create your own questions

+* To Install the Predefined Questions:

+With MongoDB installed, go to the “data” directory with the terminal and run the command:

+`mongoimport --db quiz --collection questions --drop --stopOnError --file data/questions.json --jsonArray`

+This will create a quiz database if one does not exist yet, and will either create or replace any existing questions collection.

 * You will need to download PostMan from the app store